edkrueger/eco395m-2022-fall/homeworks/8-homework.md

 When grading this problem...

+When grading this problem, we'll execute the code by cloning your repo, running `cd eco395m-homework-7` to open your repository and running `python3 code/queries.py`.
+This will execute the code on the `main` branch.

 100 points will be awarded in proportion to the number of exercises you successfully solve.
 An exercise will be successfully solved if your solution passes all of the cases.
 A solution that does not pass all of the cases will not be considered successfully solved.

 _You are allowed to skip up to 2 exercises.
 There are 12 exercises in total.
 So, submissions with at least 10 successfully solved exercises will receive all 100 points._